 Generally, there are no vacancies in the program except at the Intern level each year.
 If you would like for your application material to be kept on file (in the event of a sudden vacancy in the program), we request that you write a letter of interest to the program director.
 Your letter will be kept on file for future reference in the event the program does have a sudden opening.
-Please address your letter of interest to: Gordon Lee, MD, Program Director, Division of Plastic Surgery, Stanford University Medical Center, 770 Welch Road, Suite 400, Stanford, California 94304.
+Please address your letter of interest to: Paige Fox, MD, Program Director, Division of Plastic Surgery, Stanford University Medical Center, 770 Welch Road, Suite 400, Stanford, California 94304.

 4. Are clerkships/clinical rotations required or mandatory to be a competitive applicant?

 Clerkships/clinical rotations are not required or mandatory to be a competitive applicant to the plastic surgery residency-training program.
 Each year individuals from both categories (formal interviewees or individuals completing formal clerkship/clinical rotations) are equally ranked and accepted into our program.

 5. How do I apply for a clerkship/clinical rotation for plastic surgery at Stanford?

 Applicants wishing to arrange a clinical rotation should contact the Office of Student Affairs at Stanford regarding obtaining a clerkship application.
 The telephone number is (650) 498-7619 and their web site address is http://www-med.stanford.edu/school/OSA/visiting/.

 6. Does your program participate in National Residency Matching Program?

 7. What is your program matching number?